-About Sonna Singleton
+About Sonna Singleton Gregory

-Sonna Singleton strongly believes in citizens taking ownership of their communities through neighborhood watch groups, homeowner associations and community associations.
-Sonna began working to revitalize her own neighborhood in 1996 by reactivating her once defunct Homeowners Association.
-She recognized that her subdivision like many of the other older subdivisions in the community lacked a leadership body to assist the residents in maintaining a good quality of life in the neighborhood.
-She recognized that Clayton County neighborhoods were also transient and it was important to make sure that neighborhoods stay involved and watchful of their neighborhoods.
-Sonna knew that many empty nesters began to rent their properties and many of the renters did not maintain the properties up to standard.
-Sonna then led a core group of her neighbors to organize their own "Community Association."
-Within the organization, she worked with residents to launch a neighborhood watch program made up of residents who patrol the neighborhood on foot, by car, etc. She is proud that many children still refer to her as the "Neighborhood Association Lady".
+Commissioner Singleton Gregory strongly believes in citizens taking ownership of their communities through neighborhood watch groups, homeowner associations, civic leagues and community associations.
+She began working to revitalize her own neighborhood in 1996 by reactivating her once defunct Homeowners Association.
+She recognized that the transition of the community as empty nesters downsized, relocated and often rented out their residence.
+Her subdivision like many of the other older subdivisions in the county lacked a leadership body to assist the new residents in maintaining a good quality of life in their new neighborhoods.
+She knew the importance of making sure that neighbors stay involved in their neighborhoods.

 When asked what is the most important quality she feels a person must have in order to serve as commissioner, Sonna says, "You have to love and care for the people.
 I love the people of Clayton County.
 I love working hard to make Clayton County and our district a great place to live, work and raise our children."